felipemalli/musicall/README.md

 # Musicall

-Project full-stack of a web music page.
+Full-stack Project of a web music page.

 In progress...